markocodes/JavaRiskGame/README.md

 ## Known bugs

-- Player elimination process is not perfect, and needs to be improved.
+- Save/Load feature not working properly due to issue with DocumentBuilderFactory